 Budbud Village near Kolkata

 Next day we visited the Panagarh Khetrapal Temple.
 Panagarh is the easternmost suburb of Durgapur, of Paschim Bardhaman district of West Bengal.
 Panagarh Airport constructed in 1944, during the Second World War.
 Similarly, it serves as a base for the Indian Air Force.
 In 2016, the new name was given of this Air Force Station in the name of Arjan Singh.
-One of the 62 cantonments in the country is located at Panagarh.
-Panagarh Khetrapal Temple is located in the cantonment area.
+One of the 62 cantonments in the country was located at Panagarh.
+Panagarh Khetrapal Temple was located in the cantonment area.
 Thorough checking was done in the entry gate.
 So you should prepare your all IDs like voter card/Pan card/Aadhar card etc. The name mentioned in the entry of the temple.
 The new shed constructed by the army for the benefit of other devotees.

 Finally, after crossing the Khetrapal temple we have seen Dakshina Kali Mata Mandir and another one Hanseswar Shiva Mandir.

 DAB ( AC ) = Rs.
 1000

 DAB ( Non AC ) = Rs.
 800